[Jump to code hierarchy]

 Description

-Linear \(q\)-ary \([n,k,d]\) code such that columns of its generator matrix \(G\) does not contain any repeated columns or the zero column.
-That way, each column corresponds to a distinct point in the projective space \(PG(k-1,q)\) arising from a \(k\)-dimensional vector space over \(GF(q)\).
-If the columns are linearly independent, then the codewords are collectively called an information set.
-Columns of a code's parity-check matrix can similarly correspond to points in projective space.
+Linear \(q\)-ary \([n,k,d]\) code such that columns of its generator matrix \(G\) do not contain any repeated columns or the zero column.
+That way, each column corresponds to a distinct point in the projective space \(PG(k-1,q)\) arising from a \(k\)-dimensional vector space over \(\mathbb{F}_q\).
+A choice of \(k\) linearly independent columns determines an information set.
+Columns of a code’s parity-check matrix can similarly correspond to points in projective space.
 This formulation yields connections to projective geometry, which can be applied to determine code properties.

 Recall that a linear code encodes a message \(h\) into a codeword \(c = hG\).
-The \(i\)th coordinate of a codeword is given the dot product \(h \cdot G_{i}\) with \(G_{i}\) being the \(i\)th column of the generator matrix.
+The \(i\)th coordinate of a codeword is given by the dot product \(h \cdot G_{i}\), with \(G_{i}\) being the \(i\)th column of the generator matrix.
 The zero-coordinate condition \(h \cdot x = 0\) defines a hyperplane of points \(x\) with normal vector \(h\).
-Therefore, the Hamming weight of the corresponding codeword is the number of points \(G_i\) not contained in said hyperplane.
+Therefore, the Hamming weight of the corresponding codeword is the number of points \(G_i\) not contained in that hyperplane.

-In general, linear codes admit repeating columns or columns proportional to each other.
-In that case, the columns correspond to a multiset of non-distinct nonzero points, and multisets are in one-to-one correspondence to arcs in projective space ([1], Thm.
-1.1; [2]).
+In general, linear codes can admit repeated columns or columns proportional to each other.
+In that case, the columns correspond to a multiset of not-necessarily-distinct nonzero points of projective space [1,2].
 Multisets can also be used to construct parity-check matrices of linear codes.

 Protection